 1/4 tsp salt (I recommend Real Salt)

-3 dashes of cayenne or chipotle pepper (optional)
+3 dashes of cayenne or chipotle pepper (optional – omit for AIP)

-Toppings – options include cocoa powder, crushed nuts or seeds (soaked and dried), shredded coconut
+Toppings – options include cocoa powder (use carob for AIP), crushed nuts (or seeds (soaked and dried) (omit seeds or nuts for AIP), shredded coconut

 1. Place all ingredients in a food processor.

 2. Process until well mixed.